SargSoft/survival/README.md

 ### 3.4 Bracing
 - Opening braces should be on the same like as the statements declaration
-- Closing braces should be on their own line below the contents, unless there is an else statement which starts on the same line as the closing brace
+- Closing braces should be on their own line below the contents, unless there is an else statement which starts on the same line as the closing brace (examples seen below)
-- All contents inside braces should be intented by 1 tab more than the braces themselves
+- All contents inside braces should be indented by 1 tab more than the braces themselves

 ```cs
 static void Function(string argument1, int argument2) {